 England win the game 17 (9) - 6 (3).

 Scotland won 8 (4) - 6 (3).

-The FIRA (Federation of Amateur rugby) is founded by Czechoslovakia, France, Germany, Holland, Italy, Portugal, Romania, Catalonia (Spain), and Sweden.
+The FIRA (Federation Internationale de Rugby Amateur) is founded by Czechoslovakia, France, Germany, Holland, Italy, Portugal, Romania, Catalonia (Spain), and Sweden.
 Belgium join in March.
 It is designed to organise the game outside the major rugby playing nations.